 Despite its name, buckwheat is not a member of the wheat family at all but a gluten-free seed-like grain.
 It is high in vitamins and minerals and when soaked, as in this recipe, makes a delicious and nutritious pancake.

 Buckwheat has a lovely nutty flavor and makes these pancakes not only hearty and filling, but much more interesting than run-of-the-mill white flour pancakes.
 The soaking process helps to break down the grains, making the pancakes softer and the grain more digestible.

 Mix buckwheat flour and buttermilk or kefir until flour is well moistened.
-Cover and soak 12-24 hours.
+Cover and soak at room temperature for 12-24 hours.

 In the morning, preheat pan over medium-low heat.

 While pan is heating, mix all other ingredients into buckwheat flour mixture.
 At this point it may be very bubbly, like a sourdough starter.Stir it down a bit, just to take a little air out of the batter.